Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: LoS-based Synchronization

 denotes the measurement matrix of the filter and the vector~$x[\ell]$ is the Kalman prediction at the $\ell$-th symbol.
 Out of these $\hat{P}[\ell]$ predictions, we select the one yielding the lowest Mahalanobis distance

-Here, $S_p[\ell] \in \mathbb{R}$ denotes the variance of this innovation, where the term within square brackets in~(25) of~\cite{1960_kalman_filter_legacy} defines the corresponding covariance matrix.
+Here, $S_p[\ell] \in \mathbb{R}$ denotes the variance of the $p$-th innovation, which is extracted from the error covariance matrix of the Kalman filter~\cite{1960_kalman_filter_legacy}.

-After performing the Kalman update step using the \mbox{$\tilde{p}$-th} prediction, the filter outputs the delay estimate for the \gls{los} at the $\ell$-th symbol, denoted by $\hat{\tau}[\ell]$.
-To calculate the corresponding \gls{los} path weight, we correlate the Kalman-based \gls{los} estimate to the frequency response vector at the~\mbox{$\ell$-th} symbol, yielding
+After performing the Kalman update step using the \mbox{$\tilde{p}$-th} prediction, the filter outputs the delay estimate for the \gls{los} at the $\ell$-th symbol, denoted by $\hat{\tau}[\ell] \in \mathbb{R}$.
+To calculate the corresponding \gls{los} path weight, we correlate the Kalman-based \gls{los} response to the measurement vector at the~\mbox{$\ell$-th} symbol, yielding

-where $(\cdot)^*$ denotes the complex conjugate and $K$ the total number of subcarriers.
-As \Cref{fig:3-los-heuristic} illustrates, the proposed procedure achieves a smooth \gls{los} delay progression that matches the \gls{los} of the data with a higher degree of accuracy than the two heuristics.
+where $(\cdot)^*$ denotes the complex conjugate.
+As \Cref{fig:3-los-heuristic} illustrates, the proposed procedure achieves a smooth \gls{los} delay progression in the multipath channel sounding measurements.